bruprescott/CTDizzle/Documentation/User_Guide.md

 Once everything checks out and your breadboard tests are successful, you can begin to put the pressure case together.

 #### End Cap and Flange Prep
 If using a blank end cap, drill two 10mm holes into one of the caps.
 This will be considered the end cap that will be used for the switch and vent.
-Make sure there is enough space to allow you to tighten the aluminum bulkheads with a wrench.
+Make sure there is enough space in between the holes to allow you to tighten the aluminum bulkheads with a wrench.

 ![Switch and Vent Endcap](https://github.com/CTDizzle/CTDizzle/blob/master/Documentation/Images/20170605_104802_001.jpg) _Example of two holes drilled into an end cap._